nholthaus/units/README.md

  3. [optionally] a scale factor of `pi`
  4. [optionally] a datum translation (such as the +/- 32 required to convert between `fahrenheit` and `celsius`)

  All units have their origin in the Scientific International (SI) base unit system.
-A special exception is made for angle units, which are defined in SI as ( m * m^-1), which is not _exactly_ the same as dimensionless/scalar units for practical purposes (and probably why the SI didn't define them as simple scalar units), and so in this library they are treated as a basic unit type.
+A special exception is made for angle units, which are defined in SI as ( m * m^-1), and in this library they are treated as a basic unit type because of their important engineering applications.

 _Example_: the definitions of some common length units are: